Cello Sonata (Poulenc): Genesis

-It was not until the aftermath of the war that Poulenc wrote several works including a major one, the Figure humaine cantata, and completed the sonata which was finished after the Calligrammes after the homonymous work by Guillaume Apollinaire at the end of the year 1948.
-He resumed the draft begun in 1940 at the request of his dedicatee Pierre Fournier and returned to the writing of the sonata, but he was not inspired by writing for the cello, nor for the violin.
-Besides, his violin sonata was a failure and was judged by some authors weak, even mediocre.
-Remained in the papers of the composers for several years, the cello sonata was finally completed only in 1948.
-It was premiered at salle Gaveau in Paris on 18 May 1949 by Poulenc as the pianist, and Pierre Fournier, the dedicatee, as the cellist.
+After World War II, Poulenc wrote several works including a major one, the Figure humaine cantata and Calligrammes, completed at the end of 1948.
+He resumed the draft of the cello sonata at the request of its dedicatee Pierre Fournier but he was not inspired to writing for the cello, nor for the violin.
+His Violin Sonata had been a failure, judged by some critics as weak and mediocre.
+Fournier helped with technical aspects of the cello part, as the composer was unfamiliar with the instrument.
+Poulenc finally completed the cello sonata in 1948.
+It was premiered at salle Gaveau in Paris on 18 May 1949 by Fournier and Poulenc as the pianist.